baeddavid/TinyCompiler/README.md

 The value of the Token is an enumeration key-value object that further stores details of the token.

 After the input has gone through the lexer, we begin parsing the code in accordance to our above grammar.

+## instructions

+ If for some odd reason you want to try and use this compiler set up is easy.
+ Clone the repo into your desired location.
+ Run `javac TinyCompiler.java` inside the repo directory.
+ Run `java TinyCompiler "path to your tiny file"` There should be a new file in the repo directory called `out.c` that contains the compiled code.